aabarmin/backpack-coding-challenge/README.md

 # Configured GitHub Actions

-There are two GitHub Actions workflows configured in the project:
+There are three GitHub Actions workflows configured in the project:

 * `.github/workflows/build.yml` to check every commit.
 * `.github/workflows/release.yml` to deploy artifacts to GitHub Packages when a new GitHub release is created.
+* `.github/workflows/check-style.yml` to check code style of every commit.